-- 5.1 The Municipality may levy different Rates for different categories of Property, the details of which are published in ANNEXURE "A" annexed hereto. - 5.2.1 Subject to 5.2(a), the categories of property are identified according to the actual use of the property and the property shall be rated on such actual use. - 5.2.2 Rateable Rural Property will be valued and rated in accordance with the footprint of the actual structure erected on such property. - 5.3 A change in use may result in a change in the category of the property. - 5.4 The Municipality does not separately value limited real rights in the Land except: - a) Public Service Infrastructure; - b) Rights of Extension in Sectional Title Schemes; and - c) Registered Leases within identified rural areas of the Municipality.
+- 5.1 The Municipality may levy different Rates for different categories of Property, the details of which are published in annexure A hereto.

+- 5.2 The categories of property are determined according to the actual use of the property and the property shall be rated on such actual use.

+- 5.3 A change in use may result in a change in the category of the property.

+- 5.4 The Municipality does not separately value jura in re aliena (Rights in land) except:

+- i) Public Service Infrastructure;

+- ii) Rights of Extension in Sectional Title Schemes.

 - 5.5 Differential rating among the various property categories may be executed by different rate randages for each property category.

-- 5.6 The Municipality has identified the following categories of property in line with section 8 and 93A of the MPRA
+- 5.6 The Municipality has determined the following categories of property:

-- a) residential;
+- a) Residential

-- b) agricultural;
+- b) Agricultural

-- c) industrial;
+- c) Industrial

-- d) business & commercial;
+- d) Business &Commercial

-- e) properties used for multiple purposes;
+- e) Multiple Use

-- properties owned by an organ of state and used for public service purposes;
+- f) Public Service Purpose

-- g) public service infrastructure properties;
+- g) Vacant Land

-- properties owned by public benefit organisations and used for specified public benefits activities;
+- h) Unauthorised or Illegal Development/Use

-- i) mining properties;
+- i) Rural Residential

-- j) vacant land;
+- j) Rateable Rural Property

-- k) unauthorised or illegal development or use;

-- rural residential;

-- m) rateable rural property;

-- n) rural property; and

-- o) development phasing line (vacant land).
+- k) Development Phasing Line (vacant land)

+- I) Mining Properties